Making a Difference

 The Cuddesdon 500

 The goal is to have 500 staff, students, alumni and friends committing to donating £5 per month.
-50% of each donation will go directly to student support in areas that are not funded through fees and maintenance grants, and 50% will go directly to improve facilities.
+50% of each donation goes directly to student support in areas that are not funded through fees and maintenance grants, and 50% goes directly to improve facilities.

 The Cuddesdon Society

 Membership is conferred on people who have made a significant contribution to the College through service, major donation, regular giving over a period of time or have left a legacy to the College in their Will.
 It is the College's pleasure to recognise these contributions by inviting members to a special event each year.
-In 2018 we were welcomed into Broughton Castle by Martin Fiennes, the eldest son of Lord and Lady Saye and Sele, who showed us around his home.
-In 2019, members were invited back to a special event at the College.
-Previous visits include Hatfield House, the private book collections of Winchester College, the Deanery of Christ Church Oxford, Cumberland Lodge in Windsor Great Park, and private tours of Hampton Court Palace and the Tower of London.
+Previous visits include Martin Fiennes showing us around his family home of Broughton Castle; Hatfield House; the private book collections at Winchester College; the Deanery of Christ Church, Oxford; Cumberland Lodge in Windsor Great Park; and private tours of Hampton Court Palace and the Tower of London.

 Making a Legacy